-A: Similar to a sandwich ice cream, take a piece of cookie (or another mezonos item) and make a Mezonos then take some ice cream and recite shehakol.
+A: Similar to a sandwich ice cream, take a piece of cookie (or another mezonos item) and revite a Mezonos then take some ice cream and recite shehakol.
 This is the best option.

 526) Q: I am sitting Shivah this week.
 Is it permitted for me to read The Halacha for Today during this time?

-527) Q: If I need to check my mezuzot in my home, and it will take a few days, is it okay to leave the house without mezuzot for a few days?
+527) Q: If I need to check my mezuzos in my home, and it will take a few days, is it okay to leave the house without mezuzos for a few days?

 A: No, you should not sleep in a home that does not have mezuzos.
 Either put up temporary ones while yours are being checked (many Sofrim offer loaner mezuzos while they check) or have them checked and replaced same day (many Sofrim offer these same day house calls)